Cytology is the examination of cells under a microscope.

 This allows for a targeted treatment plan.

-Vaginal cytology can be used to characterize the estrous stage, or “heat cycle,” of a female dog.
+Vaginal cytology can help characterize a female dog’s estrous stage, or “heat cycle.”
 This is useful in determining the best time for breeding.

 - red and white blood cells